 After a year like 2020, it’s no wonder consumer attitudes and behaviors are expected to change significantly.
 The economic impact alone is having a long-term effect on spending habits.
 Our 2021 Consumer Intel Report “A Cautious Return to a New World” notes that 70% of people whose income was affected in 2020 expect their spending power to continue to be impacted in 2021.

-In fact, the search for deals is a virtually universal phenomenon that every brand and retailer must take into account.
+This search for deals is a virtually universal phenomenon that every brand and retailer must consider.

-And it is a trend that will remain as the number of consumers seeking ways to save more money has risen by 5 percentage points from 33% in 2020 to 38% in 2021, according to our survey.
-Most people have been finding ways to save more money during the pandemic, and 82% plan to continue this behavior.
+And it is a trend that will remain as the number of consumers seeking ways to save more money has risen by 5 percentage points from 33% in 2020 to 38% in 2021, according to our 2021 Consumer Intel Study.

 Source: 2021 Consumer Intel Report